- Technical Leadership

 Colorado SuperNet (non-profit) contracts with XOR to establish local dial-up Internet in all Colorado calling areas.

-Rule4 co-founder discovers hacker in Colorado SuperNet systems; eventually leads to arrest and conviction of now-famous industry evangelist Kevin Mitnick.
+Rule4 co-founder discovers a hacker in Colorado SuperNet systems; this discovery eventually leads to the arrest and conviction of now-famous industry evangelist Kevin Mitnick.

 Rule4 co-founder enters Ph.D. computer science program at CU Boulder focused on distributed systems and machine learning.